Kendra Haste

-Kendra Haste (born 1971) is a British wildlife artist who produces both public and privately commissioned sculpture using galvanised chicken wire mesh to create wire sculptures of wild animals.
+Kendra Haste is a British wildlife artist who produces both public and privately commissioned sculptures using galvanised chicken wire mesh to create wire sculptures of wild animals.
 She is a member of the Society of Wildlife Artists, the Royal British Society of Sculptors and the Society of Animal Artists.
 She lives in Surrey, England.

 Career

 Haste was born in 1971 in Putney, London, where she grew up.
 She graduated from the Wimbledon College of Art in 1990, and in 1993 earned a Bachelor of Arts with Honours in illustration from the Camberwell College of Arts.

 Haste went on to graduate from the Royal College of Art, where she first became interested in wire sculpture, using galvanised wire mesh over a steel armature, later on using the wire mesh as sculpting material on its own for indoor work.
 Haste's sculptures are generally created by building up many layers of wire mesh over the steel armature skeleton, spray finished with enamel paint.
 In 1999, her sculpture of a baboon won the BBC Wildlife Art Award.